Arc-Flash Knowledge Center - bright light against metal infastructure

 Arc-flash events are dangerous, and potentially fatal, to personnel.
 According to OSHA, industrial arc-flash events cause about 80% of electrically-related incidents and fatalities among qualified electrical workers.
 Even if personnel injuries are avoided, an arc flash can destroy equipment, resulting in costly replacement and downtime.

-Contact an Arc-Flash Relay Expert
+Arc-Flash Relay FAQ